 Testing

-LIBRA attempts to make building and running unit/integration/etc tests as painless as possible through automatic test discovery if LIBRA_TESTS=YES (see project-local.cmake: How To Hook Into LIBRA).
+LIBRA attempts to make building and running unit/integration/etc tests as painless as possible through automatic test discovery if LIBRA_TESTS is enabled.

 Leveraging CMake/CTest test Target